 - One in five residents is Francophone

-- There are two First Nations communities: Akwesasne (near Cornwall, and the second-most populous reserve in Canada), and Pikwàkanagàn (Renfrew County).
+- There are two First Nations communities: Mohawk Council of Akwesasne (near Cornwall, and the second-most populous First Nation in Canada), and Algonquins of Pikwàkanagàn First Nation (Renfrew County).
 The Indigenous population in the Champlain region is estimated at over 40,000, and includes one of the largest Inuit populations in Canada

 - In health-related indicators, the Champlain region has higher rates, compared to Ontario, of estimated number of people with mental health/addiction conditions, hospitalization for chronic conditions, fall-related emergency visits for seniors, and emergency visits for intentional self-harm.
 Click here for more population health data.